sarahciston/codingcare/posts/guide.md

 [^api]: APIs are the access points for the code you write to reach different services and tools online.
 API stands for Application Program Interface.
 In the same way a web interface (browser protocol) helps a human reach a website by giving it structure, an API tells your code what constraints it needs to reach that site using programming.
 Like ordering from a menu, an API tells the programmer what they can order and how to request the information they need.
 When coders use APIs, they're pulling data or tools into their program from the outside — for example the [National Weather Service](https://www.weather.gov/documentation/services-web-api) — on top of the code they have written themselves.
 The downside of relying on external APIs is of course when one link in the chain breaks, when a company gets bought by a bigger one and shuts down its open source access, or updates their system... your code also breaks.
 (Hence the duct tape.)

-### Growth not perfection // Learn how to learn
+### Learn how to learn

-The goal is not to get to "the end" where you have learned the entirety of a programming language or where you feel like a "real" programmer.
+The goal is "growth not perfection."
+You will never get to "the end" where you have learned the entirety of a programming language.
 There will always be more to learn.
-Rather, the goal is to learn how to learn.
-With this skill you have all the tools you need to find the tools you need, all the skills you need to learn the skills you need to do anything eventually.
+Rather, the goal is to learn how to learn - to learn how to find the language to describe the questions you want to ask.
+With this skill alone, you already have all the tools you need to find the tools you need, all the skills you need to learn the skills you need — to make or do anything at all, eventually.

- stretch a bit — whether in breadth or depth or both.
+How do we learn how to learn?
+We tinker and stretch a bit — whether in breadth or depth or both.
+We work from the foundations of what we already know and use it as metaphors to help us understand what we don't yet know.
+We question the foundations of what we already know and use new information to reflect on it in new contexts.
+We collage and combine and experiment with what might go together unexpectedly, what we might have taken for granted right in front of us.
+How did you learn the things you most enjoy?
+Was it from a text book or from your own explorations?
+What kinds of exploratory approaches work best for you?

 ## 3. We get vulnerable